bioinfoDZ/metacell_based_DEA/covid.metacell.analysis/README.md

 4 scripts are related to maSigPro analysis by cell type for SEACells metacells, random metacells, all cells, and pseudobulked samples.
 1 script is related to analysis of SEACells metacells purity.
 1 Python script for creating metacells by time point.

+****all.cells.masigpro.R**

+We performed quadratic regression using maSigPro using all single cells.
+We subset by cell type and grouped cells by time since symptom onset before running the analysis.